andreaskuster/black-parrot-branch-predictor/README.md

 __always taken / always not taken__:
 1. The conjecture about the performance increase of the 'always taken' over the 'always not taken' holds for all traces.
 2. The conjecture that the static branch predictor are more inaccurate than the dynamic branch predictors holds too.
+__bimodal__:
+3. We can see that the bimodal predictor has higher accuracy for small table sizes compared to gshare and gselect.
+For some of the traces the break-even point is earlier than for others.
+We therefore assume (unfortunately we cannot check this) that this is indeed due to the amount of correlation.